1LaoWangYinCang/Digital-Hotspots-Info-Plaza/README.md

-# LeiSuTiYu

-LeiSuTiYu is dedicated to promoting triathlon, so that people can buy professional triathlon equipment and books in their daily life, and can easily record and share the competition results.

-- Our app displays a full range of triathlon sporting goods, including cycling equipment, running equipment, swimming equipment, triathlon training books and other triathlon sporting goods.
-These categories complete triathlon sporting goods can meet the user's selection and procurement.

-- Our app has classified these triathlon sporting goods in great detail, which helps users to quickly find the triathlon sporting goods they want to buy.

-- Our app also has the function of commodity collection.
-Your favorite triathlon equipment and training books can be collected into the collection list for your browsing and placing orders.

-- Our app also has the function of record of match results.
-You can record the situation and results of live matches, record every sports match you like, and share the match results.

-Racing iron man spirit with you march forward courageously!
+# Digital Hotspots Info Plaza

+Digital Hotspots Info Plaza is an app that allows people to easily access hot information, including the latest news, real-time news, digital currency knowledge, industry information and other information

+Our app provides you with the market information of various digital currencies, so that you can understand the market changes in real time.
+At the same time, it also provides the appointment function of lectures, so that you can easily Book Professional offline lectures.
+You can also express your opinions in the topic circle and exchange your ideas with others, so that you can better learn, share and exchange relevant information.

-If you have any questions, please contact us as follows :tyu77rc@icloud.com
+If you have any questions, please contact us as follows :BLOSSOM_HO@icloud.com